Seed to Harvest: A Hands-On Vegetable Gardening Class

 How do you keep pests out the natural way (integrated pest management)?

 Integrated pest management is really just a plain-language order of operations: prevent first, watch closely, reach for a spray last.
-We'll show you how to grow plants healthy enough to resist trouble, invite in the insects that eat the pests, use barriers and hand-picking, and step in with the gentlest fix only when you truly need to.
+We'll walk you through the same steps we use in our own beds:

 What do you take home, and how do you book?

-Everyone leaves with seasonal vegetable starts ready for the ground, three packets of seed, and a printed planting calendar.
+Everyone leaves with seasonal vegetable starts ready for the ground and a planting plan mapped to your own space and season.
 A garden in a tote bag, more or less.
 All ages and every skill level are welcome here, and whether your past gardens thrived or quietly gave up by July, we'll meet you right where you are.
 You don't need to bring a thing but clothes you can kneel in and a willingness to get a little dirt under your nails.

 The whole point is that you walk out with a plan and the means to start it that very weekend, not a folder of notes you'll mean to act on someday.
 And once your beds are producing, the natural next step is to cook what you grow, which happens to be a workshop of its own and a fine excuse to grow more basil than any one household reasonably needs.

 Is a hands-on class really worth it when the internet is free?
 If you learn best by reading, maybe not, and that's okay.
-But the gap between knowing how to transplant a seedling and having actually done it, in real soil, with a calendar built for your space, is most of gardening right there.
-That's what the day gives you, and it gives it in a single afternoon instead of a multi-week course you have to keep showing up for.
+But the gap between knowing how to transplant a seedling and having actually done it, in real soil, with a plan built for your space, is most of gardening right there.
+If you want to see what else we teach out here, our full workshop lineuphas plenty more.
 Whenever you're ready to dig in, book the seed-to-harvest workshopand we'll see you out in the beds.